It can be stressful to think about changing a business tool that is critical to your business, but I did it!

 2) What is the impact of not changing?

 This question took some honest reflection.
-Above all, I’m very loyal and I’d been using my email marketing tool for 10+ years.
-They have a great tool and amazing support, I still recommend.
+Above all, I’m very loyal and I’d been with my existing email marketing provider for 10+ years.
+They have a great tool and amazing support; I still recommend them.
 However, I was having to implement workarounds to integrations with other applications and systems I wanted.
-In truth, my loyalty was costing me time, frustration and limiting what I could.
+In truth, my loyalty was costing me time, it was frustrating me and limiting what I could.

 3) How will the change disrupt your business?

-This question is an important one to understand so that you can anticipate and manage any disruptions.
+This question is an important one to ask, you need to anticipate and manage any disruptions.
 Things to consider:

 4) When could you schedule the change for the least amount of impact on your business?

-I got caught up in the “should”.
-I didn’t take my own advice and challenge the “You should be using ____” That’s why I created the Ignite Your Market Should Buster in the first place.
+I had gotten caught up in the “should”.
+I didn’t take my own advice to challenge the “You should be using ____” which is why I created the Ignite Your Market Should Buster in the first place.

-So I stopped and waiting for a time that made sense for my business and I planned it out.
+So I stopped and waited; I planned it out for a time that made sense for my business.